 FAQ: Finding Calm with ACT, Self-Compassion & AI

-Is 15 minutes really enough?
+Is 15 minutes enough?

 Is this meditation?